Shippable/docs/sources/getting-started/manage-plan.md

 # Managing your plan

 A Subscription on Shippable corresponds to an individual or organizational subscription on GitHub/Bitbucket.
 Your pricing plans are enforced at a Subscription level, so you need to determine your build minion and pipeline needs for each subscription.
+Only a Subscription Owner has permission to edit billing.

 By default, each Subscription is on the free plan which includes: